yudisentosa/ChefBot/implementation.md

 - Follow React best practices for component structure
 - Ensure code is well-documented and follows consistent style
 - Implement proper security measures for API endpoints
+- Secure Google OAuth implementation with proper token handling
+- Implement user session management with secure cookies
 - Optional: Dockerize the application for easy deployment

 ## 6. Success Criteria
+- Users can authenticate via Google OAuth
 - Users can manage their ingredient inventory (add, update, delete)
 - Application successfully suggests recipes based on available ingredients
+- Users can save and manage their favorite recipes
 - Interface is responsive and user-friendly
 - System handles errors gracefully
 - API responses are fast and efficient